lmartorella/net/README.md

 The project contains software elements (the .NET server, the node simulators and the control panel UI), hardware (the microbean) and the firmware for these nodes.

-It is however possible to try the system with a complete software environment and use the node simulator to have a try.
+It is however possible to run the system with a software-only environment, using the node simulators to have a try.

 ## The server